Li Yi (footballer)

+Li Yi (李毅; born June 20, 1979) is a Chinese football coach and former player.

 As a player, he was a striker who represented Tianjin Locomotive, Beijing Guoan, Shaanxi Chanba and Shenzhen Kingway whom he won the 2004 Chinese Super League with.
 He would also represent the Chinese national team in the 2003 East Asian Football Championship and 2004 AFC Asian Cup.
-Since retiring he moved into football coaching and was assigned his first Head coaching position with Shenzhen Ruby before leaving the club on 12 April 2015.
+Since retiring he moved into football coaching and was assigned his first head coaching position with Shenzhen Ruby before leaving the club on 12 April 2015.

 Club career

 Li Yi started his football career playing for the Tianjin Locomotive youth before he was promoted to their senior team in the 1997 league season.
 His performances for his club would see him attract the attentions of the Chinese U20 and Chinese U23 teams.
 This led to top tier club Beijing Guoan interested in his services, however they quickly found that Li Yi had already signed a pre-contract with fellow top tier side Shenzhen Pingan.
 Shenzhen would eventually allow a loan move to happen and Li Yi would move to Beijing throughout the 1999 league season.